george887/clustering_project/README.md

 | county | Fips value converted to actual county | | object |
 | age | Age of property | float64 |

+## Conclusions
+- ANNOVA tests were ran on price per square feet and logerror & bed bath ratio and logerror
+- Means were differnent in both test so the Ho was rejected
+- Clusters were created comparing building quality type id & bed bath ratio, price per sqft & age, and price per sqft and lot size per sqft
+- Dummy variables were created with clusters of price per sqft and lot size per sqft
+- Modeling was performed with scaled data along with the cluster dummies
+- The best model (Lassolars) did out perform the baseline RMSE 0.17374 on train and validate but did not on test 0.18188
+- Further testing needs to be done to see how different features can help reduce the RMSE of logerror
+- Look further into the relationship of binned bed bath ratio and logerror
+- Create dummy variables with price per sqft and age to model

+## How to reproduce

+- Have access to the Codeup SQL data base
+- Have credential in env.py file to establish a connection with the server
+- Use wrangle.py file for data acquisition and data preperation
+- Use explore.py file to explore
+- Look at MVP_walkthru.ipynb to see analysis done